Harrison George

-Harrison George was a senior Communist Party of the United States (CPUSA) leader.
-He is best remembered as the editor of the official organ of the Profintern's Pan-Pacific Trade Union Secretariat (PPTUS) as well as the party's West Coast newspaper, People's World.
+Harrison George (June 27, 1888 – c.
+1960s) was a senior functionary in the Communist Party USA (CPUSA).
+He is best remembered as editor of the official organ of the Pan-Pacific Trade Union Secretariat (PPTUS), as well as the Communist Party's West Coast newspaper, People's World.

 Career

+George joined the Socialist Party of America in 1910, but was expelled with the party's left wing in 1913.
+He joined the Industrial Workers of the World the following year, organizing the 1916 Mesabi Range miners' strike.
+He was arrested for anti-war activities in 1917, serving two terms at Leavenworth Penitentiary from 1918 to 1920 and 1921 to 1923.
+In 1919, while in prison, he wrote to John Reed to apply for membership in the Communist Party.

+George began writing for the Daily Worker as early as January 13, 1924, the paper's debut issue.
+In 1937, he was named editor-in-chief of People's World.
+In 1946, he was expelled from the party for protesting the expulsion of longtime colleague Vern Smith on charges of ultra-leftism.
+George was later denounced as a "Trotskyist".
+He was called to testify before the House Un-American Activities Committee in 1953, but refused to answer questions.

+Profintern

 The Pan-Pacific Trade Union Secretariat (PPTUS) was established by the Red International of Labor Unions (Profintern) in 1927, with Earl Browder as its General Secretary.
-Documents from the Comintern Archive in Moscow reveal the relationship between Browder and George, who at the time was an Industrial Workers of the World leader and Communist mole in the Wobblies.
+Documents from the Comintern Archive in Moscow reveal the relationship between Browder and George, who at the time was an Industrial Workers of the World leader and communist mole in the Wobblies.
 The minutes of a PPTUS meeting were signed by George and Tsutomu Yano, who would later recruit people for the Richard Sorge spy ring in Japan.

+Espionage

 Intercepted Soviet intelligence traffic is alleged to reveal a covert relationship George had as a cutout transmitting information from James Walter Miller, who worked in the U.S. Post Office's Office of Censorship to the San Francisco KGB.